Coordination of Support – National Disability Insurance Agency

 The role of ConnectAbility Coordination of Support will include the following activities:

-- You, your Support Planner, NDIA Local Area Coordinator (LAC), family or other representative may complete the referral form.
+You, your Support Planner, NDIA Local Area Coordinator (LAC), family or another representative may complete the referral form.